⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Our Approach

-Lurie Children’s PHP includes a multidisciplinary team made up of psychiatrists, psychologistssocial workersteachers, milieu therapists, traineesrecreation therapists, nurses and administrative staff.
-We strive to create a safe, collaborative, therapeutic, and fun environment through developmentally-appropriate curriculums to teach each child how to effectively cope with their problems.
+Lurie Children’s PHP strives to create a safe, collaborative, therapeutic, and fun environment through developmentally appropriate curriculums to teach each child how to cope with their problems effectively.
 We utilize evidence-based approaches to individualize treatment and address the needs of each patient, including:

-• Unified protocols for transdiagnostic treatment of emotional disorders in children and adolescents
+- Unified Protocol (UP) for transdiagnostic treatment of emotional disorders in children and adolescents

-We also require family involvement throughout treatment to provide each family with knowledge and effective strategies as they continue to support their child’s transition to their routine life through family sessions and Multifamily Group Education Series.
+We also require family involvement throughout treatment to provide each family with knowledge and practical strategies as they continue to support their child’s transition to their routine life through family sessions and the Multifamily Group Education Series.

 What We Treat

 We may also provide treatment in other areas as clinically appropriate.
-Please contact us at 312.227.0840 to discuss your questions about whether or not our program is an appropriate fit for your child and family.
-Please also note that the first days of treatment are an opportunity to get to know your child and family better.
-Occasionally, we may recommend a different treatment modality or treatment program if we feel that such a change would better meet your child’s treatment needs.
+Please contact us at 312.227.0337 to discuss your questions about whether our program is an appropriate fit for your child and family.
+At times, we may suggest a different treatment approach or program if we believe it would more effectively address your child's specific needs.

 Our Specialists